Identifying Causal Effects using Instrumental Time Series: Nuisance IV and Correcting for the Past: Nuisance Effects in Instrumental Variable Regression

 where $r_{\bY} \coloneqq \bY - \hat\E[\bY|\bB]$ are the residuals after regressing $\bY$ on $\bB$, and similarly $r_\bX \coloneqq \bX - \hat\E[\bX|\bB]$ and $r_\bI\coloneqq \bI - \hat\E[\bI|\bB]$.

 Choosing the two-stage least squares (TSLS) weight matrix $W_{\textrm{TSLS}} := \E[r_\bI r_\bI^\top]^{-1}$ corresponds to the procedure where one regresses $r_\bX$ on $r_\bI$ and then returns the regression coefficient of $r_\bY$ on the fitted values $\hat{r}_\bX$.
-In a linear Gaussian model, the IV estimator $\hat b(W_{\textrm{TSLS}})$ has the lowest asymptotic variance among all positive definite weight matrices $W$ \citep{hall2005generalized}.
+In a linear Gaussian model, the IV estimator $\hat b(W_{\textrm{TSLS}})$ has the lowest asymptotic variance among all positive definite weight matrices $W$ \citep{hall2005generalized} {(see \cref{sec:asymptotic-variance}, where we review the asymptotic theory for IV estimators in i.i.d.\ data)}.